ZVR999/Cybersecurity/README.md

 4. Resulting in being able to break in, find/build my own ways in, use forensic skillset to understand what to look for during/after an attack to then find ways to hide better during an attack.

-Repeat until hired, then specialize and repeat til dead xD.
+Repeat until hired, then specialize and repeat until dead xD.

 *********************************************************************************************